Nanduyana/RestService_SpringBoot/README.md

 Version ```0.0.2``` Search For Content in Large File as well Version ```0.0.3-SNAPSHOT``` Testing_In_Progress

+This contains the three flavours of Search

+ 1. Single Thread
+ 2. Multi Thread
+ 3. With Apache Lucene.

 # Spring Boot "Restservice" Async/Non-Async

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application that can be used as a starter for creating a RestService.